Schema and Statement Evolution with Confluent Cloud for Apache Flink

 Compared to the base strategy, the in-place upgrade strategy has these features:

-• It works only for tables that have a primary key, so that the new statement updates all rows written by the old statement.
+• It works only for tables that have a primary key, so that the new statement updates all rows that the old statement wrote.

 • It works only for compatible changes, both semantically and in terms of the schema.